carvel-dev/carvel/site/content/ytt/docs/latest/how-to-export-schema.md

 The following are not yet supported in `ytt`:
 - `ytt` schema does not yet support declarative validations and thus does not produce such validations in an OpenAPI export.
 - there is no means yet to modify the [`info` section of the OpenAPI document](https://swagger.io/specification/#info-object) from within a `--data-values-schema-inspect`.
+There are defaults supplied, however we recommend that these fields are updated manually.
 - inspecting output in `ytt` Schema format is not yet supported.